IndrajeetPatil/ggstatsplot/README.md

-`ggstatsplot` relies on [non-standard evaluation](http://adv-r.had.co.nz/Computing-on-the-language.html), which means you **can’t** enter arguments in the following manner: `data = NULL, x = data$x, y = data$y`.
-This may work well for most of the functions most of the time, but is highly discouraged.
+`ggstatsplot` relies on [non-standard evaluation](http://adv-r.had.co.nz/Computing-on-the-language.html), which means you **shouldn’t** enter arguments in the following manner:
+`data = NULL, x = data$x, y = data$y`.
+This may work well for most of
+the functions most of the time, but is highly discouraged.
 You should always specify `data` argument for all functions.

 Additionally, `ggstatsplot` is a very chatty package and will by default output information about references for tests, notes on assumptions